ipfabric/docs/docs/IP_Fabric_Settings/system/Backup_and_Maintenance/system_backup.md

 To schedule automatic local backups, follow these steps:

-1. Add a dedicated backup volume (if not done yet).
+1. If not done yet, add a dedicated backup volume.
 2. Log in to the IP Fabric main GUI.
 3. Go to **Settings --> System --> Backup & Maintenance --> Schedule system
    backup**.